 Ensure Downspouts Direct Water Away From the Foundation

-While cleaning the gutters is vital, equally important is ensuring that the downspouts are properly directing water away from your home’s foundation.
-The location where water disperses can affect the basement, landscaping, and overall structural stability of the building.
-To secure the system’s efficiency, verify that the downspouts discharge water at least several feet away from the foundation, possibly using extensions or splash blocks.
-This precaution reduces the risk of foundation erosion, moisture intrusion, and costly water damage repairs, thus preserving the long‑term stability of your property.
+While cleaning the gutters is vital, equally important is ensuring that the downspouts are properly directing water away from your home's foundation.
+Verify that the downspouts discharge water at least several feet away from the foundation, possibly using extensions or splash blocks.

 Inspect Gutters for Damage, Rust, or Looseness and Repair Promptly